Can pets eat Venison?

 Description

-Venison is meat from deer and is sold as ground meat, steaks, roasts, stew cubes, jerky, and freeze-dried treats.
-It is used in hunting households, specialty butcher shops, and limited-ingredient commercial pet diets.
-Plain venison provides protein, iron, zinc, and B vitamins.
+Venison is meat from deer, sold as ground meat, steaks, roasts, stew cubes, jerky, and freeze-dried treats.
+Provides protein, iron, zinc, and B vitamins.

-Preparation methods include grilling, roasting, braising, and sausage making.
-Human recipes often add butter, bacon fat, wine reductions, juniper, garlic, onion, and salty spice rubs.
-Jerky products may include smoke flavor, cure salts, and sweet marinades.
-Those additions increase risk compared with plain cooked meat.
+Human recipes often add butter, wine reductions, juniper, garlic, onion, and salty spice rubs.
+Jerky may include smoke flavor, cure salts, and sweet marinades.

-Raw game trim may carry environmental bacteria and should not be left accessible during butchering.
+Raw game trim may carry environmental bacteria.
 Freeze-thawed packages can leak juices in coolers and sinks.
 Clean prep surfaces before pets enter the area.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.